TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 113/Psalms 113.9.md

 ---

-He maketh the barren woman to keep house, [And to be] a joyful mother of children.
-Praise ye Jehovah.
+He settles the barren woman in her home, as a joyful mother of children.
+Praise Yah!